lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 ## Termination of a service

-Services are killed on a worker's exit with asynchronous exception *WorkerProcessIsExiting*.
+Services are killed on a worker's exit with an asynchronous exception *WorkerProcessIsExiting*.
 Then the worker waits *synchronously* until all of its services' threads exit, and calls *hs_exit()*.
 This scenario has two important implications.